waimea-mtangitcharoen/level-3-programming-assessment/docs/test-plan.md

 - **INVALID** data values are those that the program should reject

 ---
+## Starter

+The player should start at the counter.

+## Test data used

+The current location of the player at the start of the game.

+## Expected Test Result

+The player should see "Counter" at the start of the game.

+## Movement check
+### Move north

+Check whether the player has moved north.

+### Test data used

+Clicking the north button and the game map

+### Expected result

+After the player clicks the north button, the current location display should be the location in the north direction.

+### Move east

+Check whether the player has moved east.

+### Test data used

+The input of clicking "▶" button and the game map

+### Expected result

+After clicking "▶" button, the location display is changed to the location on the east.

+### Move south

+Check whether the player has moved south.

+### Test data used

+Clicking the south button and the game map.

+### Expected result

+After clicking the south button, the location display is changed to the location on the south.

+### Move west

+Check whether the player has moved west

+### Test data used

+Clicking the west button and the game map.

+### Expected result

+After clicking the west button, the location display is changed to the location on the west.

+[//]: # (-------------------------------------------------------------------------------------------------------------------------------)

 ## Out of bound check

-Check whether the player is attempting to move out of bound or not (somewhere on the map that does not exist)
+Check whether the player is attempting to move out of bound or not (somewhere on the map that does not exist).

 ### Test Data To Use